-The decision to use the Mismaloya location close to Puerto Vallarta and in Mexico, for "The Night of the Iguana" was, Huston stated, because just as with the actors he chose, a real location improved a movie by creating a true and believable atmosphere: “The location, just like an actor, gives something to the picture, you know, envelops it in an atmosphere.”
+The decision to use the Mismaloya location close to Puerto Vallarta and in Mexico, for "The Night of the Iguana" was, as Huston stated, because just as with the actors he chose, a real location improved a movie by creating a true and believable atmosphere: “The location, just like an actor, gives something to the picture, you know, envelops it in an atmosphere.”
 The actors had agreed to film somewhere exotic, but none of them imagined just what Huston had in mind!
-A place where there were no telephones, roads, electricity or even running water!
+A place where there were no telephones, roads, electricity, running water full of iguanas, bugs and scorpions!

 Set of The Night of the Iguana from the movie

-One thing Stark and Huston disagreed on was the movie being in black and white instead of color.
-Huston thought the vibrant colors of the jungle and surroundings would distract from the story, he later (in his autobiography), admits he made a mistake and color would have underscored the yearnings and temptations within the story.
+One thing Stark and Huston disagreed upon was the movie being in black and white instead of color.
+Huston thought the vibrant colors of the jungle and surroundings would distract from the story.
+He later, in his autobiography, admits he made a mistake and color would have underscored the human yearnings and temptations within the story.

-Anyway, Huston's decision to film in black and white influenced his choice for Director of Cinematography for which he chose a pioneer of the golden age of Mexican movies, Gabriel Figueroa.
+Anyway, having decided to film in black and white influenced the choice for Director of Cinematography for which he chose a pioneer from the Golden Age of Mexican movies, Gabriel Figueroa.
 “The cameraman is, of course, cast for the picture just the same as an actor would be,” said Huston.
 “You decide what you want on the screen and then go to the right man for that.”
 Figueroa's wonderful black and white cinematography also earned him an Academy Award nomination.

 Left to right: Gabriel Figueroa, Elizabeth Taylor and Richard Burton

-A reunion of so many celebrities, the director, producer, various famous actors and actresses with couples and lovers, many of them with previous relationships, all in a remote tropical location was an explosive combination that would surely brew a lot of juicy gossip and news.
+A meeting of so many celebrities, a famous director, producer, various top actors and actresses with their partners and lovers, many of them with previous relationships, all in a remote tropical location was an explosive combination that would surely brew a lot of juicy gossip and news.
 This became a media magnet right from the start.

 Ava Gardner (left) and Deborah Kerr